-According to clinical guidelines, the normal index level is from 80 mm to 180 mm (3.15 inches to 7 inches).
-However, average measurements can be 80 mm to 140 mm (3.15 inches to 5.5 inches) between the 5th and 8th months of pregnancy (source).
+According to clinical guidelines, the normal index level is from 5 to 25 cm.
+However, average measurements can be 80 mm to 140 mm (3.15 inches to 5.5 inches) between the 5th and 8th months of pregnancy (4).

-Excessive levels of fluid are greater than 250 mm (9.5 inches) — medically this is called polyhydramnios.
-Any liquid pools less than 50–60 mm (1.9–2.3 inches) are abnormal, and this is called oligohydramnios.
+Excessive levels of fluid are greater than 25 cm — medically this is called polyhydramnios.
+Any AFI less than 5 cm are abnormal, and this is called oligohydramnios.

 Sorry ladies, this is the not-so-nice, serious part surrounding level measurement and why it’s so closely examined.
-We’ll start with oligohydramnios (source).
+We’ll start with oligohydramnios (5).